oprand/opr/README.md

 - We provide a `SHA-256` checksum for our releases
 - The tool doesn't include any auto-updating mechanism
 - Dependencies are kept to a minimum and are vetted for any security issue
-- The tool only connect to one extenal domain that oprand.com operates
+- The tool only connects to one external domain that oprand.com operates

-### Release Signing GPG Public Key
+### How To Use Our Public Key

+Key signatures allow you verify the binary was indeed provided by us.
+Here is our release signing public key:

 ```
 -----BEGIN PGP PUBLIC KEY BLOCK-----